daoodaba975/bilan/README.md

 # Bilan

-This program allows you to calculate points when you play Scrabble
+This program allows you to calculate points when you play Scrabble.

 ## Author